simonArchipoff/qtg/README.md

 ![screenshot](doc/casio_a168_qtg.png)

+I suspect this software might work for other "weird" watches : tuning fork, Seiko's spring drive (by listening to its train gear if the quartz dont work), weird frequency quartz watches (as long as it's under the soundcard's nyquist frequency).

 ## How does it work

 As one might guess, the sound produced by a watch's quartz is very faint, you cannot detect it easily.
-This program use a bit of DSP magic to remove the noise and detect it.
+This program use a bit of DSP magic to remove the noise and detect the quartz's signal.
-This frequency is computed using the soundcard's clock, which is not perfect either.
+This signal's frequency is measured using the soundcard's clock, which is not perfect either.
 This program implement a soundcard frequency monitoring using the system's clock.
 In summary :
 1. Compare the watch's internal clock to the soundcard's clock
 2. Compare the soundcard's clock to the systems clock